wp-plugins/rate/readme.txt

 4. You can edit the CSS for Rate right in the Plugin Editor.
 Choose "Rate" from the dropdown, then select rate/css/rate.css to edit the styles right in the Editor

 == Changelog ==
+= 0.1.2 =
+* Got rid of Divide by Zero warning that PHP was throwing
+* Does not count ratings of Zero or non-ratings in the Average Rating displayed by the_rating()
+* Added screenshots to the Plugin page at WordPress.org

 = 0.1 =
 * Initial release